WELLOG DAQ SOFTWARE

 High-level languages are languages like BASIC, COBOL, FORTRAN, C, C++ and PASCAL.
 Each language is suited to a particular application.
 FORTRAN stands for formula translation and is used in mathematical applications.
 COBOL stands for Consumer Oriented Business Language and is used in business applications.
 BASIC and C are languages well suited to computer input/output and Data Acquisition (DAQ) applications.

 BASIC and C programs are compiled using a compiler to convert instructions into an executable program containing machine level op-codes and operands.
 PowerBASIC http://www.powerbasic.com is an example of a BASIC language compiler.
-PowerBASIC 8 for Windows is the current compiler used for WELLOG virtual instrumentation panels.
+PowerBASIC 9 for Windows is the current compiler used by WELLOG for development of virtual instrumentation panels.

 Examples of BASIC: